tanishqbhatia474/tourcraft_final/README.md

 ○ Axios: HTTP client used for making API requests to external services.
 ○ groq APIs: Leveraged for providing a seamless wrapper to GPT-4o prompts for creating custom itinerary content, FAQs, and more.
-○ SerpAPI: Used for scraping Google search results to fetch popular destinations and other relevant data.
 ○ MongoDB: NoSQL database used for storing itineraries and other user-generated content.
 The choice of MongoDB allows for flexible schema design and easy scalability.